-Arkansas has made improvements to its criminal SOL laws since 2002, but they have not made any changes to their civil SOL laws since 1993.
-As of 2020, there is no pending legislation that would improve SOL laws for sexual abuse survivors.
+Arkansas has made improvements to its criminal SOL laws in recent years and also made significant changes to their civil SOL laws in April of 2021.

 Criminal Statute of Limitations Laws for Arkansas

 In 2013, Arkansas eliminated the criminal SOL for all sexual abuse felonies including: rape, sex assault, incest, pornography, and other sex crimes.
 2013 marked the most important criminal SOL reform legislation the state has passed for sexual abuse survivors.
 Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave Arkansas a Criminal SOL score of 3, on a 1-5 scale, where 5 is the highest.
 A score of 3 is defined as a criminal SOL eliminated for felonies only.

 Civil Statute of Limitations Laws for Arkansas

 If you or someone you love was sexually abused or assaulted in Arkansas, contact us now.
-Those sexually abused as a minor may still have a claim against their abuser, no matter how long ago the abuse occurred.
+Those sexually abused as a minor likely still have a claim against their abuser, no matter how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.
 Don’t wait to file your claim!
 The revival window in Arkansas will close on January 31, 2024.